 In Chuidian, the issue was whether the individual defendant acted within his "statutory mandate" governing his powers as a member of the Presidential Commission on Good Government.
 912 F.2d at 1107.
 The court noted that as a member of the Commission, under the Philippine Executive Order, he was entitled to investigate possible fraudulent transfers, had the power to prevent payment in aid of his investigation, and to seek an injunction if the bank refused to comply.
 Id.
 In Hilao II, Marcos was denied FSIA immunity because his actions were not "official acts pursuant to his authority as President of the Philippines."
-25 F.2d at 1471.
+25 F.3d at 1471.
 Quoting from its earlier decision in Republic of the Philippines v.
-Marcos, 862 F.2d 1355, 1362 (9th Cir.
-1988) (en banc), the court noted that Marcos "was not the state, but the head of the state, bound by the laws that applied to him."
+Marcos, 862 F.2d 1355, 1362 (9th Cir.1988) (en banc), the court noted that Marcos "was not the state, but the head of the state, bound by the laws that applied to him."
 Id. at 1471.
 In Trajano, the pivotal finding in denying Marcos-Manotoc immunity under the FSIA was that she admitted acting on her own authority, "not on the authority of the Republic of the Philippines."
-978 F.2d at 498.13
+978 F.2d at 498.13 but a personal and private action); El-Fadl, 75 F.3d at 671 (official's activities not personal or private but undertaken only on behalf of governmental bank); Bolkiah, 74 F.Supp.2d 969 (Government of Brunei did not empower defendant to run alleged prostitution ring or harem).

-In each of these cases, the question of whether the official acted within the scope of his authority and pursuant to an "official mandate" turned on an analysis of the official's powers under the domestic law of the foreign state, not international law.14 Indeed, if the Plaintiffs herein were correct, there would have been no need for the courts in Trajano and Hilao II to address the scope of authority under Philippine law since the acts of torture and murder attributable to Marcos and his daughter clearly violated jus cogens norms of international law.
+In each of these cases, the question of whether the official acted within the scope of his authority and pursuant to an "official mandate" turned on an analysis of the official's powers under the domestic law of the foreign state, not international law.14

+Indeed, if the Plaintiffs herein were correct, there would have been no need for the courts in Trajano and Hilao II to address the scope of authority under Philippine law since the acts of torture and murder attributable to Marcos and his daughter clearly violated jus cogens norms of international law.
 According to the Plaintiffs' theory herein, the defendants should have been denied FSIA immunity per se without regard to Philippine law.
 But the Ninth Circuit did not so hold.
-Hence, the contention that the scope of authority
+Hence, the contention that the scope of authority determinative of FSIA immunity is measured by international law is not supported by current case law.15